 - Database component: at development time, an ontology can play an important role in requirement analysis and conceptual modeling.
-The resulting conceptual model can be represented as a computer processable ontology mapped to a concrete target platform (Ceri and Fraternali, 1997).
-Usually, IS conceptual schemes (CS) are created from scratch, wasting a lot of time and resources. - Interface components may be assisted by ontologies which are used to generate personalized interfaces or to manage user profiles (Guarino et al., 1998; Penarrubia et al., 2004). - Application program components use implicit knowledge in order to perform a task.
+The resulting conceptual model can be represented as a computer processable ontology mapped to a concrete target platform [5].
+Usually, IS conceptual schemes (CS) are created from scratch, wasting a lot of time and resources. - Interface components may be assisted by ontologies which are used to generate personalized interfaces or to manage user profiles [6,7]. - Application program components use implicit knowledge in order to perform a task.
 However, this knowledge is often hardcoded in software.
 Ontologies may provide a formal base helping to access domain knowledge.